santifa/masterarbeit/README.md

 ## Using this repository

-Since this is my master thesis this repository is a wip state until I'm finished.
+Since this is my master thesis this repository is in a wip state until I'm finished.
 Note: The used literature is not provided alongside.

 ### Prerequisites